-A Love Marriage Or An Arranged Marriage For Sidharth Malhotra?
+Love Or Arranged Marriage For Sidharth Malhotra?
 This Is What The Actor Says!

 Recently, the actor was linked to his 'Marjaavan' co-star Tara Sutaria.
 Reacting to these rumours, the 'Student Of The Year 2' actress earlier said in an interview, "I guess it's a part-and-parcel of our line of work.
 In fact, we were warned and told beforehand that we should expect it.
 As for Sid, he is wonderful and a sweet person.
 I am doing my second film [Marjaavan] with him.
 And that's it.
 I think people care too much about our personal lives.
 And I said he is a good boyfriend material since someone had asked me that question specifically.
 I had said that 'I am single' and that I was sure he would make a lovely boyfriend."

-On the work front, Sidharth will be next seen in 'Jabariya Jodi' opposite Parineeti Chopra, 'Marjaavan' co-starring Tara Sutaria and Captain Batra's biopic titled 'Shershah'.
+On the work front, Sidharth will be next seen in 'Jabariya Jodi' opposite Parineeti Chopra, 'Marjaavan' co-starring Tara Sutaria and Captain Batra's biopic titled 'Shershaah'.

 Siddharth Malhotra-Parineeti Chopra's 'Jabariya Jodi' Gets POSTPONED Again; Here's Why